BFergerson/HighQueue/README.md

 - Polyglot language support
 - Powered by Vert.x!

-For the detail of the features, please see [Vert.x Kue Features](docs/en/vertx-kue-features-en.md).
+For the detail of the features, please see [HighKue Features](docs/en/vertx-kue-features-en.md).

 ## Build/Run